mrigankpawagi/LeanearTemporalLogic/README.md

 This module also provides functions for calculating the length of formulae.
 While this was added merely as a sanity check for the syntax, it may be useful for reasoning about the time complexity of model-checking algorithms.

+### AbstractWorlds

+Provides definitions for `AbstractWorld` and `AbstractFiniteWorld` in order to create definitionally equivalent objects like traces and worlds.

 ### LTProperty

 Provides a definition of Linear Time Properties as subsets of $$(2^{\text{AP}})^\omega$$ where $$\text{AP}$$ is the set of atomic propositions that parameterize LT Properties.